Lourdata

 flight of steps.

 Continuing along the beach is the Klimatis Restaurant.
 This, as the name implies, has its tables shaded by a canopy of vines.
+The oldest restaurant in the village, run by the lovely Marina and her excellent staff.

 Adjoining the restaurant, on one side, is a bar and on the other side a mini-market.